nadia-solution-tracker/full-stack-milestome-project/README.md

 **Footer- Social media** "Test PASS"

 - Social media link - Clicked the social media icon i.e. github and confirmed it directs you to the desired site.
-- On small devices the social media and copyright are centered on the webpage.
+- On small devices the social media is centered on the webpage.
-- Go to top link in the footer directs the user to the tp of the page

 **Browse All( product_list.html)** "Test PASS"
 - Tested that pagination works and displays 6 books at a time from the list of collection of books.
 - The navigation links on the pagination also works as desired
-- - Filtering criteria on the left side when clicked directs to the list of books with selection criteria results displayed
+- Filtering criteria on the left side when clicked directs to the list of books with selection criteria results displayed
 - Search functionality works for any keywords keyed in the text box
 - Sorting functionality based on prices works as desired and displays books based on sorting criteria low to high price and high to low price
 - Clicking any of the book cards on a page opens the detailed information of the book.
 - Clicking the add to cart button in the book cards adds the book to the cart

 **Product detail(product_detail.html)** "Test PASS"
-- Tested that the countof views gets incremented when any user browses a book detail
+- Tested that the count of views gets incremented when any user browses a book detail
 - The number of reviews for that particular book is displayed
 - Tested that Add to Cart and View Cart buttons do the desired actions
 - Tested that only after logging in a user can write a review about a book.